guisopo/sweetScroll/README.md

 ## SweetScroll

 SweetScroll is a Javascript module to create an horizontal smooth scrolling page with optional CSS transform effects on each children item from the main section.

-It uses the __Intersction Observer API__ to animate just the items that are visible in the viewport.
+It uses the __Intersction Observer API__ to improve the performance by animating just the items that are visible in the viewport.

 ![alt text](https://raw.githubusercontent.com/guisopo/sweetScroll/main/src/images/screenshot.png "Slider screenshot")